How to care for your donkeys or mules if you become ill or have to self-isolate due to Covid-19.

 Q: What do I do if I can no longer keep my donkeys?

-A: With the current restrictions preventing all non-essential travel, it is very unlikely you will be able to rehome your donkeys until these measures are lifted.
-The Donkey Sanctuary, like many other equine charities, receives a large number of calls every month from owners seeking alternative future care solutions for their donkeys.
+A: The Donkey Sanctuary, like many other equine charities, receives a large number of calls every month from owners seeking alternative future care solutions for their donkeys.
 We are currently caring for 7000 donkeys across our sanctuary sites in the UK and Europe.
 Many of our resident donkeys have complex needs and require lifelong support.
 Space in sanctuary care is at a premium and reserved for those most in need of specialist care.

 Our welfare team will be happy to discuss future care solutions and alternative rehoming options with you.
 The National Equine Welfare Council also recently published advice on responsible rehoming which you may find helpful.